 All students will study for AS Levels in the first year of their A Level course.
-Students normally take three or four subjects.
+Students normally take three subjects.

 How is the course assessed

-The AS (Advanced Subsidiary) Levels are composed of two exams which are taken in June.
-To complete a full A Level (A2), a further year of study is required, in which time an additional two units will need to be completed.
-Again, these exams are taken in June.
-In some subjects there is also a coursework component.
+The AS (Advanced Subsidiary) Levels are composed of exams which are taken in May/June.
+To complete a full A Level, a further year of study is required, and the new reformed qualifications are assessed through terminal exams, covering work from both years, taken in May/June.
+There is a coursework component in some subjects.